AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/event-workflows.md

 >[!NOTE]
 >
 >* Interactive Webinars are not recorded automatically.
 After your webinar begins, click the drop-down next to the name of the webinar and select **Record Session**.
+>* If the session is recorded, the host needs to manually end the recording or select "End session for all" to stop recording.
+Otherwise, the recording will automatically stop within 10 minutes of the last attendee leaving the room.
 >* The recording is downloaded in MP4 format.
 >* When sharing the recording it will be viewable by anyone who has the link, so make sure it's shared with the intended audience.